sandhyat/KMFChimericE_SchMatch/README.md

 5) HP_running_file_MIMIC_CL.py : This file generates the Sobol sequence based HP grid for CL based methods and are saved in the 'bsub_command_CL_DatasetMIMIC-with*.txt'.

+6) MIMIC_summary_Statistic_methods.py : This file implements the two univariate parametric (Sum-Stat) and non-parametric (KS-Stat) statistic based methods on MIMIC-III's Carevue and Metavision charts.
+These methods do not use known mapped features (labs).

+7) SMAT/train.py : This is a metadata based implementation adapted from the [SMAT](https://link.springer.com/chapter/10.1007/978-3-030-82472-3_19) paper's  [code](https://github.com/JZCS2018/SMAT/tree/main).
+The authors had used MIMIC but the setup was little different.
+For the sake of completeness, we add the MIMIC chartname dataset that we used too in SMAT/datasets subdirectory.
+To use SMAt in our setup, the dataset name is 'mimic_updated'.
+Glove embeddings needed for implementation can be downloaded from [here](https://huggingface.co/stanfordnlp/glove/resolve/main/glove.840B.300d.zip).

 ### ACTFAST data implementation

 1) Different_view_creation_ActFast.py : This file is used to preprocess and create the mapped and unmapped set of features, i.e., preops and labs for the ACTFAST data experiment where the task is to map the labs from Metavision and Epic era EHRs.
 This also saves any metadata and partitions the data into train and set at the start only.